s116 Visa Cancellations & Notices of Intent to Consider Cancellation (NOICC)

 • Posing a risk to the health, safety or good order of individuals or the Australian community.

 It is imperative to note that there has been a rising number of visa cancellations wherein the health, safety or good order of individuals is relied upon.
-Examples include allegations of domestic violence, or any other criminal conduct, regardless of whether a formal charge is found.

 Once you receive your notice from the Department it is critical that a well-represented and detailed response advocating your position is put forward to the Department which they must consider.
 It is important that accompanying supporting documentation is also provided.